yarivzIsr/google-calendar-mcp/README.md

 ## Google Cloud Setup

 1. Go to the [Google Cloud Console](https://console.cloud.google.com)
-2. Create a new project or select an existing one
+2. Create a new project or select an existing one.
 3. Enable the [Google Calendar API](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com) for your project.
 Ensure that the right project is selected from the top bar before enabling the API.
 4. Create OAuth 2.0 credentials:
    - Go to Credentials